Override Rules

 import globals from "globals";

-import stylisticJs from "@stylistic/eslint-plugin-js";
+import stylisticPlugin from "@stylistic/eslint-plugin";

-import stylisticPlus from "@stylistic/eslint-plugin-plus";
+import unicornPlugin from "eslint-plugin-unicorn";

 import { defineConfig } from "eslint/config";